Ludenous1/TK7_SK_CH/README.md

 ---
 <a name="update"></a>
 ### Update
-1. Save current Blender file.
+1. Save current Blender file if you want to keep any changes.
 2. Open the Preferences window in Blender (Edit>Preferences) and select the Add-ons tab.
 3. Search for the addon by typing 'TK7_SK_CH' on the search box.
 4. Expand the addon's preferences.
 5. Click on 'Check now for tk7_sk_ch update'.
+6. If it says a new version is available, click on update now to said version.

 ![AddonUpdater](https://github.com/Ludenous1/TK7_SK_CH/assets/99399209/7bdc4929-0daf-401b-97d5-2530fa87673f)